Mean-variance portfolio selection under partial information with drift uncertainty: Introduction

 The optimal redeeming problem of stock loans under drift uncertainty has been studied by Xu and Yi \cite{XY}.
 In their model, the inherent uncertainty of the trend of the stock is modeled by a two-state random variable representing bull and bear trends, respectively; the current trend of the stock is not known to the investor so that she/he has to make decisions based on partial information.
 They derive the optimal redeeming strategies based on the prediction of the stock trend.

 In this paper, we study a mean-variance problem under partial information with drift uncertainty.
-Our contributions to the literature are summarized below: First, the optimal strategy based on partial information is derived, which involves the optimal filter of the drift.
-Second, an efficient numerical approximation based on the Malliavin calculus and the particle system representation are presented to solve the BSDE which arises from the mean-variance problem under drift uncertainty.
-We also prove the convergence of our numerical scheme, and estimate the error of our scheme which consists of two parts: one from the Euler approximation and the other one from the strong law of large number (SLLN).
+Our contributions to the literature are summarized below: First, we show that the market model is complete even in this case while the information is not complete and the drift is uncertain.
+Second, the optimal strategy based on partial information is derived, which involves the optimal filter of the drift.
+Third, an efficient numerical approximation is suggested to solve the BSDE which arises from the mean-variance problem under drift uncertainty.
+This scheme is investigated in the context of the Malliavin calculus approach for the approximation of conditional expectations.
+We also prove the convergence of our numerical scheme, and study the $L^2$ error induced by the Euler approximation and by the strong law of large number (SLLN).

 The rest of the paper is organized as follows.
 Some preliminary results on filtering and Malliavin calculus are given in Section 2.
 In Section 3, we derive the innovation process associated with the posteriori probability process of the drift uncertainty model and study its optimization problem under partial information.
+We also prove the completeness of the market under $\mathcal{G}$ filtration (partial information).
 A new numerical scheme is proposed and the asymptotic behavior is studied in Section 4, a couple of numerical results are also presented.